The Gherkin: Planning process

 John Prescott, the Deputy Prime Minister, granted planning permission on 23 August 2000 to construct a building on the site, which would be much larger than the old Exchange.
 The site needed development, was not on any of the "sight lines" (planning guidance requires that new buildings do not obstruct or detract from the view of St Paul's Cathedral dome when viewed from a number of locations around London), and had housed the Baltic Exchange.

 The plan for the site was to reconstruct the Baltic Exchange.
 GMW Architects proposed a new rectangular building surrounding a restored exchange: it would have the type of large floor plan that banks liked.
 Eventually, the planners realised that the exchange was not recoverable, forcing them to relax their building constraints; they hinted that an "architecturally significant" building might obtain a favourable reception from City authorities.
-This gave the architect a free hand in the design.
-The building was designed according to the client's needs, rather than for the needs of a large, capital-efficient, money-making building.
+This enabled alternative designs to be considered.
+The building was redesigned according to the client's needs, rather than for the needs of a large, capital-efficient, money-making building.

 The new building's low-level plan satisfied the planning authority's desire to maintain London's traditional streetscape, with its narrow streets.
 The massing of the tower was not too imposing.
 Like Barclays' former city headquarters in Lombard Street, the idea was that the passer-by in neighbouring streets would be nearly oblivious to the tower's existence until directly underneath it.

+Foster and Partners was awarded the tender for its design for the building in 1999.
+The project was managed by RWG Associates, structural engineering was provided by Arup, and Skanska served as the main contractor.